 Willington Association Football Club is an English football club based in Willington, County Durham.
-The club are currently members of the Northern League Division Two and play at Hall Lane.
+The club is currently members of the Northern League Division Two and plays at Hall Lane.

 The club was established in 1906 and joined the Northern League in 1911.
 They finished as runners-up in their second season and won the league in 1913–14.
 In 1925–26 they won the league again, and in 1927–28 they reached the semi-final of the FA Amateur Cup, losing 2–1 to Cockfield in a replay.
 They won a third Northern League title in 1929–30, and in 1938–39 they reached the final of the Amateur Cup, losing 3–0 to Bishop Auckland at Roker Park, Sunderland.

 In 1945–46 they reached the first round of the FA Cup for the first time but lost to Bishop Auckland.
 In 1949–50 they reached the final of the Amateur Cup for a second time, this time defeating Bishop Auckland 4–0 at Wembley Stadium before a crowd of 88,000.
 The following season they got to the FA Cup first round but lost 3–0 to Rochdale.
 They reached the first round of the FA Cup again in 1973–74, losing to Blackburn Rovers after a replay.

 After finishing bottom of the Northern League Division One in 1982–83, Willington were relegated to Division Two.
 The club struggled in the second tier, finishing bottom of the league in 1983–84 and 1991–92, and only finishing in the top ten five times in twenty-two seasons.
 After finishing bottom again in 2005–06 they were relegated to the Wearside League.
 They continued to struggle, finishing second from bottom in their first two seasons in the league, and then bottom in 2008–09 and 2009–10.